 Security disclosure

-On April 21–22, 2026, malicious versions of two npm packages we maintain were published by a threat actor after a developer token was stolen.
+On April 21–22, 2026, malicious versions of two npm packages we maintain were published as part of the CanisterWorm campaign — a self-propagating supply-chain worm attributed to TeamPCP, which affected multiple npm publishers.
 We detected it, contained it, and are telling you exactly what happened.

 Published 2026-04-23 · Leia em português